almero-digital-marketing/mikser-docs/layouts.md

 description: This will render a listing
 ```

 In the layout you can define as many data queries as you like.
 This is the simplest syntax, you have to provide only the layout of the documents to select.
 You can also specify sort order in the `data` definition.
-As you can see you can only the shorter syntax for the sorting passing only the document property to use for the sorting.
+As you can see you can a shorter syntax for the sorting too passing only the document property to use for the sorting.
 If you need you can also provide the sort order 1 for ascending -1 for descending.

 #### Context queries
 It's very convenient to query for documents by the layout but sometimes this is not enough.
-Mikser layouts supports external queries that has access to the all the properties that available in the layout.
+Mikser layouts supports external queries that has access to the all the properties that are available in the layout.

 ```js